Tentative Syllabus Bio 11

 Instructor: Judith R. Tate

 Contact Information: E-mail: email@example.com – you may E-mail me anytime.
 I check my E-mail frequently.
 It is the best way to contact me

-Required Text: “Campbell Essential Biology With Physiology” by Eric J Simon, Jean L. Dickey, Hogan and Jane B. Reese.
-5th or latest edition
+Required Text: “Campbell Essential Biology With Physiology” by Eric J Simon, Jean L. Dickey and Jane B. Reese.
+4th or latest edition

 Always include your name and class in your email.
-I teach two separate online classes, with lots of students and this saves time.
+I teach two separate online classes, with lots of students.

 Take time to become familiar with the Moodle Biology site and this syllabus

 1) Be able to check and see if all your grades are recorded, etc. Give me one week after the final date of assignment to be submitted to do this.
 I do not start grading until all assignments are in (except at the end of the semester).
 You will see “grading” before assignment when I am grading and “graded” when I am finished.

 2) Be sure and check the assignments and due dates each week on the Moodle site